 - Stopped or hibernated instances receive a new public IP address when started again.

-- If an instance's associated Elastic IP address is disassociated from the instance, it receives a new public IP address.
+- If an instance's associated Elastic IP address is disassociated from the instance, then it receives a new public IP address.

 Elastic IP addresses